 When a student is absent from school for fourteen (14) consecutive calendar days excluding holidays and scheduled breaks, the faculty shall notify the Academic Dean/Director of Education.
+In Virginia, the institution has no more than fourteen (14) calendar days to ascertain whether a student intends to return to classes or to withdraw.
 The following guidelines shall be followed:

 - All students who state they will not return to school shall be promptly withdrawn; - All students who state they will return must: - 1.
-Attend their next scheduled class session; - 2.
+Attend their next scheduled class session: - 2.
 File an appeal within five (5) calendar days of the violation; - 3.
 Have perfect attendance while the appeal is pending; and - Any student who has promised to return to school, but does not attend the next scheduled class session shall be withdrawn from all courses and dismissed from school.